Does your car insurance and registration have to be under the same name?

 - Legal expenses in the event that you’re sued for causing an accident

 In general, non-owner car insurance is good to have if you frequently rent, borrow, or share cars.
 It’s not a perfect substitute for full-coverage car insurance (which is comprehensive, collision, and liability coverage), but it typically costs only a few hundred dollars annually, provides basic liability protection, and helps you avoid a lapse in your insurance history.
-Many insurance companies, including Geico and Progressive, can offer you long-term or temporary non-owner car insurance.

 You should also know that non-owner car insurance typically doesn’t cover damage to the car you drive.
 In other words, if you get into an accident while driving a friend or family member’s car, they (or you) may have to pay for repairs out of pocket.
 Likewise, non-owner insurance doesn’t cover driving for business purposes, so it’s not the best choice if you’re renting or borrowing a car as part of a job.